The mystery of the missing $400,000 GoFundMe money deepens

 A pro bono attorney for Bobbitt claims that trust was never created.
 Ultimately, the couple only handed over about $75,000, some of which went to a camper and SUV, instead of permanent housing.
 At the same time, Bobbitt originally told the Philadelphia Inquirer that he believes the couple spent the money on themselves, including purchasing a new BMW, taking trips, and D’Amico gambling.

-On August 30, a New Jersey Judge definitively answered the question of who should control the windfall generated by a campaign on the philanthropic crowdfunding platform GoFundMe–Bobbitt’s legal team, who should keep it in a trust.
+On August 30, a New Jersey Judge definitively answered the question of who should control the windfall generated on the philanthropic crowdfunding platform–Bobbitt’s legal team, who should keep it in a trust.
 But the next question is whether there’s any money left, and if authorities can find it.

 If not, GoFundMe faces its own tricky question: The company’s online guarantee to donors states that if “campaign funds have been misused, then you are eligible for a refund.”
 It also promises beneficiaries that if “the organizer fails to deliver any of the funds, then we will donate the difference.”
 Both those statements come with asterisks.

-Note: UPDATE: GoFundMe now says it will cover the full amount Bobbitt is still owed while the case works its way through the justice system.